 Sarsfields Day Festival Weekend Friday 21st.- Sunday 23rd.
 August 2015

-Come and enjoy a whole festival weekend dedicated to Limerick’s hero Patrick Sarsfield and the heroes of Limerick in 1690.
-Michael “Galloping” Hogan, Ned of the Hills, Honora de Burke and the Marquis de Boisseleau and 100 fully costumed Jacobean horsemen will ride through the streets of Limerick, for the first time in over 320 years , in a festival pageant commemorating Sarsfield’s historical ride to Ballyneety in 1690, to intercept and blow up the Williamite munitions train, which ultimately helped defend the walled city of Limerick to repel William of Orange and lead to the Treaty of Limerick in 1691.
+In August 2014 we created the inaugural Sarsfields Day festival weekend, dedicated to Limerick’s hero Patrick Sarsfield and the heroic defenders of Limerick in 1690.
+Michael “Galloping” Hogan, Ned of the Hills, Honora de Burke and the Marquis de Boisseleau and 70 fully costumed Jacobean horsemen rode through the streets of Limerick, for the first time in over 320 years , in a festival pageant commemorating Sarsfield’s historical ride to Ballyneety in 1690, to intercept and blow up the Williamite munitions train, which ultimately helped defend the walled city of Limerick to repel William of Orange and lead to the Treaty of Limerick in 1691.
+The whole pageant was a great success, with over 6000 locals and tourists enjoying a historic reenactment of the events of the 1st Siege of Limerick in August 1690.

-This will be followed by a Sound & Light show and a spectacular fireworks display on the river in front of King Johns castle, to re-enact the massive explosion created at Ballyneety in August 1690, which was heard in the hills of Clare and further afar.
+Our pageant this year will include 100 costumed horsemen and band, riding through Limerick again, followed by a Sound & Light show and a spectacular fireworks display on the river in front of King Johns castle, to re-enact the massive explosion created at Ballyneety in August 1690, which was heard in the hills of Clare and further afar.

 Be part of our city’s great historical and proud history.